Free Trial

 Usability testing of feature checklist

-Only 30% of free trial users are exploring at least one feature on the checklist, implying poor discoverability or preference towards self-paced exploration.
-Usability testing will be essential to uncovering context behind how the checklist contributes to the new experience.
+Only 30% of free trial users are exploring at least one feature via the checklist, implying poor discoverability or preference for self-paced exploration.
+Usability testing will be crucial to uncovering context around how the checklist contributes to the new experience.

 Enhancement of post-trial journey

 The success of the free trial brings opportunities to extend user delight beyond its final day.
-These areas include data continuity, customer support engagement and win-back promotions.
+These include data continuity, customer outreach and win-back promotions.
 In short—how can we help users who don't convert?